OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/USGS-NWIS-Groundwater/USGS-NWIS-Groundwater.md

 [TSTool]

 UsgsNwisGroundwaterEnabled = true

-# Startup datastores (note that datastore name in config file takes precedence)

-[DataStore:UsgsNwisGroundwater]

-ConfigFile = "UsgsNwisGroundwater.cfg"
 ```

 **<p style="text-align: center;">
 TSTool Configuration File with UsgsNwisGroundwater Datastore Properties
 </p>**

-Properties for each datastore are specified in an accompanying datastore configuration file (see below),
+Properties for each datastore are specified in an accompanying datastore configuration file (see below).
-which in the following example is located in the same folder as the TSTool
+TSTool is distributed with installation files that configure a USGS groundwater datastore in the `datastores` folder,
-configuration file and configures a datastore named `UsgsNwisGroundwater`.
+named `UsgsNwisGroundwater`.

 ```
 # Configuration information for "UsgsNwisGroundwater" datastore,